Clemastine Prescribing Information

 Antihistamine overdosage reactions may vary from central nervous system depression to stimulation.
 Stimulation is particularly likely in children.
 Atropine-like signs and symptoms: dry mouth; fixed, dilated pupils; flushing; and gastrointestinal symptoms may also occur.

-If vomiting has not occurred spontaneously the conscious patient should be induced to vomit.
+If vomiting has not occured spontaneously the conscious patient should be induced to vomit.
 This is best done by having him drink a glass of water or milk after which he should be made to gag.
 Precautions against aspiration must be taken, especially in infants and children.